SignalK/specification/gitbook-docs/data_model.md

 ## Data Quality

-Data transmitted in Signal K format is assumed to be corrected for known sensor inaccuracies and miscellaneous required adjustments (like wind arrow offset), but the is no _guarantee_ that data is accurate, or within certain bounds.
+Data transmitted in Signal K format is assumed to be corrected for known sensor inaccuracies and miscellaneous required adjustments (like wind arrow offset), but there is no _guarantee_ that data is accurate, or within certain bounds.
 Different sources will have different data quality and normal vigilance is always required.

 ## Missing or invalid data